sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 ---------------
 An error page is the HTML file that is shown to your users when accessing a load balancer node that is offline or otherwise unavailable.
 By default, every provisioned load balancer is configured with a default error page.
-However, it is possible to create a custom error page for load balancers that use the HTTP protocol:
+However, you can create a custom error page for load balancers that use the HTTP protocol:

 .. include:: samples/set_custom_error_page.rst